Bullet Journal Yearly Tracker Ideas

 It might sound scary to commit to something for an entire year, especially if it’s a new habit.
 But it has a lot of benefits, and there are many other yearly tracker ideas that don’t include such a huge level of commitment.

 Let’s look into that first.
-And there is also a free yearly tracker printable at the end of the post, so be sure to scroll down.
+There is also a FREE yearly tracker printable at the end of the post, so be sure to scroll down.

 BuJo Yearly Tracker: Pros And Cons